cc13qq/PFD/README.md

 ## Code for paper "Detecting Adversarial Data Using Perturbation Forgery".

 ## Get Started

-We use official CIFAR10 and ImageNet100 datasets for training.
-All of the adversarial data are generated using torchattacks.
-The training and testing datasets are available [here](https://drive.google.com/drive/folders/1LNanBnj8_g34vhWl6ny8uWH48kG7HoCp?usp=sharing).
-Download these datasets and unzip them in the ```/data``` folder.

 Our codebase accesses the datasets from `./data/` and checkpoints from `./results/checkpoints/` by default.
 ```
 ├── ...